Why WordPress List Posts Can Be A Bad Idea & A Real World Example/Teardown.

 Notice the last updated date?
 December 23rd, 2019.
 It’s now 2021; you could say that the plugin might not need to be updated as it works with the latest version of WordPress.

 I’d hazard a guess (and I am guessing) that it might not.
-The listing itself states it’s compatible up to WordPress 5.3.x; well, we’re on WordPress 5.6, so I’d be reluctant to purchase this.
+The listing itself states it’s compatible with WordPress 5.3.x; well, we’re on WordPress 5.6, so I’d be reluctant to purchase this.

 Plus, it was created in 2013 and has only had 142 sales, which is very low, considering it’s been listed for seven years.
 Is it one of the best voting plugins for WordPress?